Ernie Whitt: Toronto Blue Jays (1977–89)

 In 1985, Whitt was named to the 1985 Major League Baseball All-Star Game.
 He appeared in the game in the sixth inning as a defensive replacement for Carlton Fisk and caught teammate Dave Stieb.
 Whitt also caught in the seventh inning for Donnie Moore of the California Angels before Gary Ward of the Texas Rangers pinch hit for Whitt in the eighth inning.
 During the season, Whitt hit .245 with 19 home runs and 64 RBI, as he helped the Blue Jays make the playoffs for the first time in team history.
 In the 1985 ALCS against the Kansas City Royals, Whitt appeared in all seven games, hitting .190 with 2 RBI as the Blue Jays lost the series.

 On September 14, 1987, Whitt hit three home runs in a game against the Baltimore Orioles, helping the Blue Jays hit a major league record ten home runs in the game.
 Toronto defeated the Orioles 18–3.
 Whitt would have the best season of his career in 1987, as he hit .269 with 19 home runs and 75 RBI in 135 games.

 In 1989, Whitt played in 129 games, hitting .262 with 11 home runs, his lowest total in a season since 1982, and his 53 RBI were the lowest total since 1984.
 In the playoffs, Whitt played in all five games against the Oakland Athletics in the 1989 ALCS, batting .125 with a home run and 3 RBI, as the Blue Jays lost the series.

 To make room for young catchers Pat Borders and Greg Myers on the major league roster, on December 17, 1989, the Blue Jays traded Whitt and Kevin Batiste to the Atlanta Braves for Ricky Trlicek.
 Whitt was the last player from the expansion 1977 team to play for the Blue Jays.

-Whitt's autobiography, Catch: A Major League Life, covered the 1988 season and his early days in the minors, and caused a stir due to Whitt's labeling of umpire Joe Brinkman as "incompetent".